- What Is Cholestasis?

-The effect of cholestasis on the mother is usually non-life threatening.
+The effects of cholestasis on the mother are usually non-life-threatening.
 The condition can temporarily affect how the body absorbs fat-soluble vitamins though this will hardly affect her nutrition.
 The itching usually resolves itself within a few days after delivery and the condition does not cause any long term effects on the liver.

 Obstetric cholestasis causes the baby to be born prematurely though the exact reason why is unknown.
 The foetus has a liquid known as meconium that could leak into the amniotic fluid.
 If the foetus then inhales the meconium during delivery, she will have complications with her breathing.
 The condition could also cause foetal demise in late pregnancy.
 Due to the high chances of stillbirth due to obstetric cholestasis, your doctor might want to induce labour by the 37th week.

 Your doctor will suggest a blood test for detecting obstetric cholestasis called liver function test or LFT.
 Apart from this, she could also ask for a fasting serum bile acid test.
 If tests are negative, but the itching continues, they must be repeated.

 Your doctor might also suggest an ultrasound to detect obstetric cholestasis.
 This could rule out gallbladder stones.
 Other tests to rule out abnormal liver functions like viral hepatitis, Epstein Barr virus, and cytomegalovirus are conducted before a diagnosis of OC can be made.

 While all these tests may seem intimidating, you must remember that they are not complicated and are extremely useful for helping maintain the health of your baby.

 Your doctor will recommend treatments that will reduce the itching and spread of the condition and avoid the risk of stillbirth.
 The treatments include the following methods: